 The standards for proving a disability that makes you unable to work can be stringent and complex.
 An experienced Social Security disability attorney can help you sort out what you need to show and whether you are likely to be regarded as disabled.

 To qualify for Social Security Disability Insurance (SSDI), a person must have a certain work history.
 The work history must include recent work and sufficient earnings.
 This is because Social Security Disability is an “insurance” program.
 It works like the Social Security retirement income program: you satisfy part of the requirement when you contribute money through your taxes.
 (Supplemental Security Income (SSI), on the other hand, requires not a specific work history but a limited amount of resources, plus disability.)

 The tests are based on how many work “credits” you have earned — for each quarter of a year worked at a certain earnings level, you earn one credit.
 Some spouses, former spouses, widows/widowers and children are eligible based on their spouses’ or parents’ work history.

 The recent work test looks at how old the individual was when he or she became disabled and how much the individual worked in the years immediately preceding the disability’s onset.
 The rule requires different levels of recent work depending on the age of the individual when the disability began.
 Generally, once a person turns 31, Social Security looks at the past 10 years and whether the person worked during at least half of the quarters during that time.

 The individual also must meet the duration of work test.
 This test looks at whether a person has worked long enough over time to earn enough work credits to qualify for Social Security Disability benefits.
 This work does not have to be recent.
 Some blind workers only need to meet this prong of the test.

 The disability criteria and the earnings tests under federal Social Security law are specific and demanding.
-If you need help navigating the regulations of Social Security Disability law, consult an attorney from The Law Offices of Kenneth Hiller in Buffalo, New York.
+If you need help navigating the regulations of Social Security Disability law, consult an attorney from The Law Offices of Kenneth Hiller.